The Xometry app works best with JavaScript enabled!

 4. Speed: Processing STL files is faster because of their simplicity and lack of additional data like texture and color.
 This leads to quicker preparation times for printing.

-What Are the Disadvantages of the STL File Format?
+Disadvantages of the STL File Format

 The STL file format, commonly used in 3D printing, has several disadvantages, including: